Skip to content

 A clinician-completed assessment that captures the anatomical and functional drivers of a watering eye, designed to standardise lacrimal evaluation and guide management.

-A validated patient-reported outcome measure for epiphora, to measure what matters most to patients and to standardise outcome reporting when comparing different treatments.
-This is now in use in multiple centres nationally, and increasingly being adopted internationally.
+A validated patient-reported outcome measure for epiphora, built to measure what matters most to patients and to standardise reporting when comparing treatments.
+It is now used in multiple centres nationally and increasingly internationally.

 Teaching & faculty